- Published on

 3. Stay Hydrated

 Water is essential for skin elasticity.
 Dehydration can make your skin dry and less flexible, hindering its ability to shrink back.
-Aim to drink plenty of water throughout the day to keep your skin hydrated and healthy.
+Aim to drink at least 8–10 glasses of water daily to keep your skin hydrated and supple.
+Skin hydration directly supports the function of fibroblasts — the cells responsible for producing collagen and elastin.

 4. Nourish Your Skin from Within